samokhodkin/whippet-db/README.md

 * **In-place value modification** is possible using the internal API

-* **The thread safety** is currently implemented via an optional coarse-grained synchronization with one lock per whole database.
+* **Thread safety** is currently implemented via an optional coarse-grained synchronization with one lock per whole database.

 ## Setup